smalaca/training-center-microservices/documentation/architecture-decision-record/template.md

 List of solutions with their pros and cons.

-## Decision
+## Decision Rationale

-What is the change that we're proposing and/or doing?
+Why solution was chosen.

 ## Consequences